Syrrako

 Syrrako (Συρράκο, between 1940 and 2002: Σιράκο - Sirako; Siracu) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality North Tzoumerka, of which it is a municipal unit.
 The municipal unit has an area of 29.307 km2.
 It has a predominantly Aromanian population, and is located 52 km southeast of Ioannina at an altitude of 1200 m, on the mountain Peristeri.
 It is built on a steep slope and retains its traditional buildings.

 It is the hometown of the poet and author Kostas Krystallis and Prime Minister Ioannis Kolettis.

 Location

 Syrrako is built on the slopes of Mount Peristeri (Lakmos) in the Pindus, offering natural shelter and security.

-Syrrako is separated from its twin village Kalarites by the deep ravine of the river Chroussias, a tributary of the Arachthos.
-Tradition says that the river’s name derives from Νeoptolemos’ son, Chroussios, who drowned there, not being aware of the fact that water rises fast during bad weather conditions.
+Syrrako is separated from its twin village Kalarrytes by the deep ravine of the river Chroussias, a tributary of the Arachthos.
+Tradition says that the river's name derives from Νeoptolemos' son, Chroussios, who drowned there, not being aware of the fact that water rises fast during bad weather conditions.

 Nearby are the attractions of Kipina Monastery built into a rocky mountain in the 13th century, and the Anemotrypa cave with its underground river.